Climate-based tomato planting guide for Bozeman, Montana

 Typical days to maturity 75–85

-Gardeners usually start indoors around April 14 and plant outdoors from about June 4.
+Tomatoes are usually started indoors around April 14 and planted outdoors during the normal local window of June 4 to June 14.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

 Tomatoes are usually a solid option in Bozeman, but this is still a crop where delays or slower varieties can narrow the margin noticeably.

-Bozeman usually gets into tomato planting season slightly later than many other Montana locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Bozeman usually gets into the planting season for tomatoes slightly later than many other Montana locations.

 Best local strategy: Stay close to the normal transplant window and avoid giving up time early in the season.